chenghanc/Emotion2/README.md

 # Facial Expression Recognition

-Implement Emotion Classification and Detection using Torch and Darknet
+Perform Emotion Classification and Detection using Torch and Darknet

 ---